-H1.
-This is R's broad assessment of Head's current health.
-H1a.
-This question assesses if Head's health as improved, remained the same, or worsened.
-H1b/H1c.
-If Head's health was either improved or worsened, how much change has there been.
-H1d.
-We want a general assessment of Head's health while growing up, birth to age 16.
-Objective Include only work-limiting health problems, i.e., problems that limit the kind or amount of work that Head can do on his/her job.
+- H1.
+This is R's broad assessment of Head's/Wife's/"Wife's" current health. - H1a.
+This question assesses if Head's/Wife's/"Wife's" health as improved, remained the same, or worsened. - H1 (b, c).
+If Head's/Wife's/"Wife's" health was either improved or worsened, how much change has there been. - H1d.
+We want a general assessment of Head's/Wife's/"Wife's" health while growing up, birth to age 16. - H2 H4.
+Include only work-limiting health problems, i.e., problems that limit the kind or amount of work that Head/Wife/"Wife" can do on his/her job.

-This question series H5-H7 asks whether Head has ever been diagnosed by a medical doctor or other health professional as having these eleven specific medical problems/conditions.
-If R answers YES to any of them, we ask how old Head was when he/she first had this health problem or was first diagnosed with a health condition.
-For health problems such has a stroke or heart attack, we ask if he/she has had a subsequent problem.
-For conditions such as high blood pressure or Asthma, we ask it the condition was gotten worse.
-We also ask how much this condition limits Head's normal daily activities.
+The question series H5 - H7 asks whether Head/Wife/"Wife" has ever been diagnosed by a medical doctor or other health professional as having these eleven specific medical conditions.
+If R answers "YES" to any of them, we ask how old Head/Wife/"Wife" was when he/she first had this health problem or was first diagnosed with a health condition.
+For stroke and heart attack, we ask if he/she has had a subsequent problem.
+We also ask how much the condition limits Head's/Wife's/"Wife's" normal daily activities.
 We are not interested in self-diagnosis, only medical diagnosis.
-"Ever" means in their lifetime.
+"Ever" means in Head's/Wife's" lifetime.

 Doctors include specialists such as dermatologists, psychiatrists, ophthalmologists, as well as general practitioners and osteopaths.
-Does not include chiropractors.
+It does not include chiropractors.

-The Q by Qs give definitions to help you clarify.
+The QxQs give definitions to help you clarify.